GurbanAbbasov/Python/README.md

 # README

 # Please noe that .html file is not a code/script.
 It is rather a file (data visualisation output via matplolib).
 So, please do not open it as a raw script or try to run it.
 Rather, download both .csv file and .html file together to have an offline view of my project.
+You can download it as a ZIP directly.